merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 4020	KOfam	K02588	nitrogenase iron protein NifH	NifH	Trichodesmium_sp_MAG_R01_000000000230_split_00006
 ```

+We've found our marker gene for nitrogen fixation, which is a good sign given that this MAG seems to be a *T. erythraeum* genome, and *T. erythraeum* is known to fix nitrogen.

 ### Working with multiple genomes

-Now that we know how to make basic genomic analysis using a single genomes, we can try to do the same using a few more genomes.
-In the directory `00_FASTA_GENOMES`, you will fine seven FASTA files:
+Now that we know how to do basic genomic analysis using a single genome, we can try to do the same using a few more genomes.
+In the directory `00_FASTA_GENOMES`, you will find seven FASTA files containing the reference genomes and MAGs from Tom's paper:

 ```bash
 $ ls 00_FASTA_GENOMES